Ensuring your video quality involves a lot.

 Use a simple software that allows you to make cuts, add audio and a few graphics and text.
 That is all you need to create a great video if you have good enough footage.
 There are many free editors out there that will let you do that and that’s all you need.

-You can also use the StoryXpress Screen Recorder that allows you to trim, crop, and blur the required sections of your sales videos.
+You can also use the StoryXpress video editor that allows you to trim, crop, and blur the required sections of your sales videos.
 Plus, you can add the relevant call-to-actions which are a must-have in a sales video.

 Always Color Correct